 If you prefer a running shoe to walk in, we suggest trying the men’s and women’s Echelon, available in Medium, Wide, and Extra Wide widths.
 It has a spacious toe box and extra heel support to keep your feet secure whether you’re walking or running.
 Another all-activity option is the Tempus.
 It’s available in men’s and women’s sizes in Medium and Wide widths and features a lightweight, breathable mesh upper and gives you a great fit with adaptive lacing and a cushioned midfoot.
 You can also check out the men’s and women’s Omni running shoe that offers similar arch support as the Omni Walker but with the benefits of a running shoe—lightweight, with a mesh upper and a responsive midsole.
 Another option is the Guide for men and women in Medium and Wide widths.
 It’s designed to cradle and contour your foot, creating a supportive fit.
 Ride is engineered to do it all.
 The PWRRUN foam midsole offers super-soft cushioning and the higher sidewalls allow your foot to sit into the shoe for more support.

 Or you can check out all of the women’s walking shoes from Saucony.

 Or you can check all of the men’s walking shoes from Saucony.

 Ready, set, walk!

-We want to outfit you in shoes that will allow you to walk and stand comfortably all day long.
-If you need help choosing the right ones for you, tell us a little more about yourself via our Shoe Advisor tool, which will help match you with a pair.
+Saucony wants to outfit you in shoes that will allow you to walk and stand comfortably all day long.
+If you need help choosing the right ones for you, use the Shoe Finder.
+It will help match you with a pair.
 You can also visit your local running store for more suggestions on walking shoes.